 Applicability of (CSR) Corporate Social Responsibility

-Corporate Social responsibility( CSR ) is an initiative implemented by the government, wherein a company takes voluntary steps in promoting social welfare activities.
-There are various domains in which a company can contribute and move forward with its CSR activities.
+Corporate Social responsibility is in fact, an initiative from the government, wherein a company takes voluntary steps in promoting social welfare activities.
+Now, there are various domains in which a company can contribute and move forward with its CSR activities.

-What is Corporate Social Responsibility(CSR)?
+What is Corporate Social Responsibility(CSR)

 Types of CSR activities for a company

-Philanthropy and charitable giving: Companies may donate funds, resources, or services to support various causes, organizations, or communities.
+- Philanthropy and charitable giving: Companies may donate funds, resources, or services to support various causes, organizations, or communities.

 Applicability of Corporate Social Responsibility(CSR)

-The revenue threshold for a company to provide for CSR activities is as follows:
+The revenue threshold for a company to provide for CSR activities is as follows.

-Net worth greater than 500 crore
+- Net worth more than 500 crore

-Turnover greater than 1000 crore
+- Turnover above 1000 crore

-Net profit greater than 5 crore
+- Net profit more than 5 crore

 What is the Importance of CSR?

-The importance of Corporate Social responsibility(CSR) is as follows:
+The importance of Corporate Social responsibility - CSR - is:

 Applicability of CSR Committee